huseinz/tracever/README.md

 The formula file should contain your desired formula, using operators defined below.
 The program will only read the first line.
-The data file should begin with the list of parameter names in the order than they appear in each line of data.
+The data file should begin with the list of parameter names in the order than they appear in each line of input data.
 Below this, begin listing your input data.

-INPUT DATA MUST BE FLOATING POINT!

 State operators: